 Housing costs in Twin Lakes are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Twin Lakes is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Twin Lakes isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Twin Lakes are a mix of both white- and blue-collar jobs.
 Overall, Twin Lakes is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Twin Lakes who work in office and administrative support (24.75%), management occupations (12.88%), and sales jobs (12.54%).

 In Twin Lakes, however, the average commute to work is quite long.
 On average, people spend 34.41 minutes each day getting to work, which is significantly higher than the national average.